Symptoms depend on which gas or chemical is inhaled and how deeply and for how long it was inhaled.

 Gas masks with their own air supply should be available in case of accidental spillage.
 Farmers need to know that accidental exposure to toxic gases in silos is dangerous, even fatal.
 People should not enter an environment where poisonous gases may be present to rescue an exposed person unless they have protective gear.

 Oxygen is the mainstay of treatment for people who are exposed to gases.
-If lung damage is severe, a person may need mechanical ventilation (see Mechanical Ventilation).
+If lung damage is severe, a person may need mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 But any person who has breathing problems after inhaling a gas is usually monitored in a hospital overnight to ensure that serious complications do not occur.
 Drugs that open the airways (bronchodilators), intravenous fluids, and antibiotics may be helpful.
 Corticosteroids such as prednisone are often given to reduce inflammation in the lungs.